Fallout 4: 111 Tips to Survive Survival Difficulty

 Store useful ammunition in your main settlement

 Your main settlement is a place you'll be returning to frequently, so make certain to store any ammunition there whenever you don't need to carry as much.
-Try to avoid selling any ammunition you use though, since you might need it if your funds begin drying up.
+Try to avoid selling any ammunition you use, though, since you might need it if your funds begin drying up.
 The amount you carry around is entirely up to you, but realistically, you shouldn't have more than 10 or 20 pounds of ammo at once.
-Besides, returning to a cabinet, or other suitable container full of ammunition, is a good feeling.
-It will ultimately saves you time and caps.
+Besides, returning to a cabinet or other suitable container full of ammunition is a good feeling.
+It will ultimately save you time and caps.%in_article_ad_unit30%

 Collect and sell packs and cartons of cigarettes

 Make certain to collect and sell every single packet and carton of cigarettes possible.
 At 10 caps for a packet of cigarettes, along with the fact they only weigh 0.1 pounds each, selling them can be quite lucrative.
 The cartons are worth a maximum of 50 caps each and only weigh 1 pound.
 Never pass up the opportunity to carry as many as possible and, if possible, collect these over less critical types of junk.

 Craft the best damage improvements available for your level

 The reason the gun nut perk was recommended as soon as possible was because it allows you to utilize upgrade materials as early as possible depending on the rank.
 Levels 1, 13, 25 and 40 are when these perk ranks are unlockable, and that is exactly when you need to be crafting these weapon upgrades.
 Attempt to concentrate on increasing the damage amount by improving the receivers on your chosen guns.
 If upgrade materials are particularly fleeting, concentrate on damage improvements.
 As you level up, more challenging adversaries will start spawning, and you'll need every advantage necessary.